GoTriangle: Fleet Livery

 During the three phases of the company, they went through three livery changes.
 The first one, used by TTA until 2007, utilized a white, dark green, and black body with a single stripe in the white body.
 The second one, used when it was rebranded to Triangle Transit, used a more vibrant livery.
 It uses a yellow-green body with orange, white, and blue waves on the body.
 When the company revamped itself to GoTriangle, it used the same livery as the other GoTransit operators around them.
 They used a gray base, with hues of green triangles around the back.
 Despite the switchover to GoTriangle, some buses operating that were made before 2012 retains the old Triangle Transit livery.
 The top stripe displays their new motto, Connecting all points of the Triangle.

 Major transit systems and centers

 Regional Transit Center

 Since 2008, GoTriangle has a transit center located near Slater Road in Durham.
 Originally located in RTP.
 The center has a park and ride lot.
 The GoTriangle headquarters is also located adjescent to the terminal.
 In 2024, the agency received federal RAISE grant to build a new transit center near NC 54, Wilkinson Farm Road, and rail tracks owned by the North Carolina Railroad.
 The new development will focus on improved safety of patrons, connectivity to varied modes of transit, speed to reach destinations, and includes building multimodal facilities that support transit-oriented development.

-This center is currently served by GoTriangle's 100, 700, and 800 routes at all times, GoTriangle's 310 route during weekdays, GoTriangle's RDU route during the day, and GoDurham's 12B route during weekdays.
+This center is currently served by GoTriangle's 100, 700, and 800 routes at all times, GoTriangle's 310 and 705 routes during weekdays, and GoTriangle's RDU route during the day.
 Discounted Lyft passes to the RTC were made available in 2019.